The Inter-Mountain: History

-Owner Information

-The Inter-Mountain is one of several newspapers printed by Ogden Newspapers Inc. in West Virginia and is among many papers published by the major chain in the United States.

 Publishing Information

 The Inter-Mountain recently named a new publisher, Heather Goodwin Henline, who has been with Ogden Newspapers Inc. for 13 years.
 She has won multiple state and national newspaper awards and recognitions during her tenure.
 The West Virginia native most recently was editor of The Journal in Martinsburg, W.Va., one of The Inter-Mountain's sister publications.

 Elkins native Steve Herron was named publisher of The Inter-Mountain on May 1, 2017.